 The Joseph Project is a nonprofit organization that connects human trafficking survivors with pro bono legal services.
 It is inspired by the Biblical account of one of history’s earliest recorded survivors, who transitioned from exploitation to empowerment (Genesis 37-50).

 The Justice Gap

-Often, human trafficking survivors face legal obstacles that arise from the circumstances of their enslavement, including criminal, family, and immigration issues.
+Trafficking survivors often face legal obstacles that arise from their exploitative circumstances, including criminal record impediments, family law obstacles, and immigration challenges.
 The problem is that these survivors do not have the knowledge or the financial means to secure skilled legal representation.
-Known as the justice gap, this inability to secure legal assistance often impedes survivors from moving toward a better future.
+Known as the Justice Gap, this inability to secure legal assistance often impedes survivors from moving toward a better future.